Frequently Asked Questions

 What hours do bail agencies operate?

-Because people are arrested both day and night, most bond agencies are open 24 hours a day, 7 days a week, 365 days a year.
+Because people are arrested both day and night, Cumberland Bail Bonding is open 24 hours a day, 7 days a week, 365 days a year.